-The low-fat diet for heart disease, weight loss and much else besides is a zombie myth.
+The low-fat diet for heart disease and other serious chronic diseases is a zombie myth, say the experts.
 Those who keep it alive remain devoted to the diet-heart hypothesis that saturated fat causes heart disease.

 No one has yet proved the hypothesis.
 Thus, it is currently unscientific.